Order Management

 return OrderManagementUserJourney.AppStates.VIEW_ORDER;

-public OrderManagementUserJourney.AppState onOrderManagement(OrderInfo orderInfo, OrderManagementUserJourney userJourney) {
+},public OrderManagementUserJourney.AppState onOrderManagement(OrderInfo orderInfo, OrderManagementUserJourney userJourney) {

 int orderIndex = orderInfo.getOrderIndex();